Buy a Life Insurance Plan in a few clicks

 A plan that offers immediate or deferred stream of income

-An annuity is a financial plan where you make contributions either in a lump-sum or installments to receive regular payouts, usually during retirement.
+An annuity is a financial plan where you make contributions either in a lump sum or installments to receive regular payouts, usually during retirement.
 The annuity meaning focuses on ensuring financial security by offering a steady income stream for the future.
 There are various types, including fixed annuities, variable plans, guaranteed annuities, life annuities, joint life annuities, and more.
-Understanding what is annuity is essential for anyone seeking reliable income post-retirement, ensuring peace of mind and financial independence
+Understanding what is annuity is essential for anyone seeking a reliable income post-retirement, ensuring peace of mind and financial independence.

 An annuity allows you to invest a sum of money upfront, either in a single payment or through a series of payments, and in return, you receive regular payments in the future.
 These payments can start immediately or after a certain period, depending on your type of annuity.